 Your engine automatically compensates for high elevation changes.
-A propeller with a different pitch may be required to help reduce the normal performance loss experienced as a result of reduced oxygen in the air.
+A different pitch propeller may help reduce some normal performance loss resulting from reduced oxygen in the air.
 Consult your dealer.

 Setting Trim Angle While Running Engine at Idle Speed

 The exhaust relief hole on the outboard may become submerged if the outboard is trimmed full-in while running at idle speed.
 This will cause exhaust restriction, rough idle, excessive smoke, and fouled spark plugs.
 If this condition exists, trim the outboard up until the exhaust relief hole is out of the water.
 The outboard should be lowered for accelerating from a standing start or from idle speed.